dipt912/tmobile-dev-puzzle/Task1.md

   - There is multiple request going on network.
 For example if you fill some data and click button  and after some time again click on go button without any change on form, there is same request on network side.
 This issue better way to resolve  by cache/memoieze mechanism.
   -  All the cosnt values save to the separate file
   -   Disable Go button if form is invalid.
+  -  subscriber event have to unsbscribe on destroy life cycle method.

 # 3. Are there any code smells or problematic implementations?